 intended recipient should first check whether the intended recipient STA is capable of participating in block

-ack mechanism by discovering and examining its Delayed Block Ack and Immediate Block Ack capability
+ack mechanism by discovering and examining its Immediate Block Ack capability

-bits.
+bit.
 If the intended recipient STA is capable of participating, the originator sends an ADDBA Request frame

 indicating the TID for which the block ack agreement is being set up.
 When a block ack agreement is set up